BibekKundu05/BibekKundu05-ProjectWeek-CipherSchools/README.md

 This project was inspired by the need for interactive educational tools in computer science.
 Special thanks to the creators of the binary-tree-visualizer library for making tree visualization easy and fun!

 ## 📜 License 📜
-This project is licensed under the MIT License.
+This project is licensed under the MIT [License](https://github.com/BibekKundu05/ProjectWeek-CipherSchools/blob/master/LICENSE) .
 See the LICENSE file for details.

 ### 🌟 Happy Coding! 🌟